developer-friendly/blog/docs/posts/0010-cert-manager.md

 an API token to the cert-manager controller to be able to manage the DNS records on our behalf.

-That's where the [External Secrets Operator] comes into play, again.
-I invite you to take a look at our last week's guide if you haven't done so already.
+That's where the External Secrets Operator comes into play, again.
+I invite you to take a look at our [last week's guide][ESO] if you haven't done so already.

 We will use the ExternalSecret CRD to fetch an API token from the AWS SSM Parameter Store and pass it down to our Kubernetes cluster as a Secret resource.